xabierblanch/PyRockDiff/README.md

 # PyRockDiff - Automatic change-detection workflow for rockfall identification

-## 🚀 Quick Overview
+### 🚀 Quick Overview
-This Python-based pipeline offers a streamlined solution for processing point cloud data, featuring:
-- **Data Cleaning:** Enhance data quality by removing noise.
-- **Filtering Techniques:** Focus on relevant features.
-- **Registration & Clustering:** Align and group point clouds for effective analysis.
+This Python-based pipeline automates the comparison of two point clouds obtained from LiDAR or SfM, specifically targeting rock surfaces.
+It allows for efficient analysis of geological changes with minimal user input.

+Key features include:

+- **Automation:** The pipeline operates automatically, requiring only a single configuration file for setup.
+- **User-Friendly Configuration:** Simplifies the process, making advanced analysis accessible without programming knowledge.
+- **Preprocessing:** Cleans point clouds by removing noise and vegetation and aligns them accurately using registration algorithms.
-- **Change Detection:** Automate comparisons between epochs using advanced algorithms.
+- **Change Detection:** Detects differences between the two analyzed epochs with the M3C2 algorithm.
+- **Clustering & Volume Calculation:** Isolates changes using DBSCAN and estimates volumes via alpha-shape triangulation.

 ## Table of Contents
 - [Overview](#overview)